-You might know chef Franck Putelat from his two-Michelin-starred restaurant “La Table” in Carcassonne or his two brasseries “Au Quatre Temps” in Carcassonne and Tarbes.
+You might know chef Franck Putelat from his two-Michelin-starred restaurant “La Table” in Carcassonne or his brasseries “À Quatre Temps” in Carcassonne and “La Brasserie du 20” in Tarbes.
 And now he continues his success in Nîmes.
-La Table du 2 is more of a brasserie, with a gastronomic touch though.
-Led by chef Paul Schmitt, you can expect original dishes where classics get revisited.
-Like the stuffed squid Catalan style I get served as my main dish.
+La Table du 2 is more of a brasserie, with a gastronomic touch.
+Led by chef Paul Schmitt, you can expect original dishes inspired by revisited classics.
+Like the stuffed squid Catalan style, I was served as my main dish.
 Very local and very tasty!

 The lunch menu included a homemade Paris Brest.
 Impeccably presented, it is a dollop of creamy textures and crunchy bits.
 After this heavenly lunch, I was ready to dive into Roman history at the Musée de la Romanité.
 Which was the actual reason for my visit to Nîmes in the first place…